Best Sanders for Furniture

 Where To Buy SurfPrep Sander

-This post SurfPrep Sander – What you need to get started! is really helpful and talks about what I use with my SurfPrep Sander.
+This post on what you need to get started with a SurfPrep sander is really helpful and talks about what I use with my SurfPrep sander.

 Best Budget Sander for Furniture with Vacuum Attachment